whitneyburton/portfolios/students/1511/20160120-alex-navarrete.md

 "Alex was a fun partner to work with.
 Being able to laugh at yourself while stressed can make or break those tough moments and I was grateful that Alex had that quality.
 He demonstrated solid use of pry as a debugging technique.
 He also has a solid grasp on his ruby fundamentals and demonstrates good testing habits."- Brian Rippeto

 ### Playing a Part
-This time around I ended up playing a bigger part in helping out my classmates whenever they felt stuck in an assignment.
-For example, for the very first project Foxtrot had to do, I ended up staying until midnight helping out Deb with her own project.
+This time around I ended up playing a bigger part on helping out my classmates whenever they felt stuck in an assignment.
+For example, for the very first project Foxtrot had to do, I ended up staying until midnight helping out Deb with Jungle Beats.
+I also would always give many of my classmates a heads up on what to expect for future assignments just to lower their anxiety of the unknown.

+What I would like to improve on in the future is being able to help out others by explaining things a bit more clearer.
 ## Review

 ### Notes